 The last time Disney and Dish struck a deal, in 2005, negotiations lasted a year.
 Now it's just a few months until the license expires in September, and the very negotiators who will meet just sat uncomfortably next to each other in a courtroom for three weeks.

-Disney declined to comment on whether it would look past the hopper, the legality of which is unlikely to be resolved before the two sides have to make a deal.
+Disney declined to comment on whether it would move past the hopper, the legality of which is unlikely to be resolved before the two sides have to make a deal.
 A Disney spokesman says any renewal with Dish "would be consistent with established market terms."
 Dish's Shull won't say whether Ergen or his executives have met with Disney, but says he hopes the two companies will be able to work out their differences.

 Is Ergen about to get the receipt for his evil behavior?
 Or will broadcasters bow to what many believe is the inevitable evolution of the advertising business?
 By year's end, the outcome of the Disney-Dish negotiations could signal where the industry is headed.